-Your Recruit is not a Marine until he/she receives his/her USMC pin and graduates from MCRD.
-My son tells a story of a Recruit in boot camp that had a USMC tattoo on his arm.
-This is where we learned that a Recruit is NOT a Marine.
+Your Recruit is not a Marine until he or she receives his or her Eagle, Globe, and Anchor pin at boot camp graduation.
+My son tells a story of a recruit in boot camp that had a USMC tattoo on his arm.
+This is where we learned that a recruit is NOT a Marine.

 Please, resist sending anything but letters.
 I know, it's a mom's nature, but your Recruit will thank you for NOT sending anything.
 Unless you are specifically asked to send something to your Recruit, don't do it.

 Take lots of film, cameras, including a video camera, be prepared to walk a lot, and wear comfortable shoes and clothes.
-If you have to miss graduation, your recruit will be given an opportunity to purchase a video (VHS or DVD) of the events.
-Let your recruit know that you would like him/her to purchase the video.
+If you have to miss graduation, your recruit will be given an opportunity to purchase a DVD of the events.
+Let your recruit know that you would like him/her to purchase the DVD.